Equality, diversity and your career

 We acknowledge that these characteristics may still cause students and graduates some concern when career planning and job searching.
 The Careers Service can provide information and advice on common equality and diversity issues you may face, including understanding your rights, marketing yourself, disclosure and targeting employers.

-You can discuss any equality and diversity issues related to your career planning in depth with a careers adviser during a Guidance appointment.
+You can discuss any equality and diversity issues related to your career planning in depth with a careers adviser during a careers appointment.
 These appointments always take place in a consultation room and give you privacy.

 For disabled students we also offer: